UX and Usability

 What Factors Influence UX?

-The user experience cannot be described based on a description of its factors, but these can be used to describe specific situations that users go through in a specific user experience or to describe the rationale that supports a given experience.
+User experience cannot be described based on a description of its factors, but these can be used to describe specific situations that users go through in a specific user experience or to describe the rationale that supports a given experience.

 Factors that influence UX